AFeese/FitnessTracker/README.md

-## Description of Fitness Workout Tracker:
+## Description of Budget Tracker:
-View, create and track daily workouts.
-Log multiple exercises in a workout on a given day.
-Track the name, type, weight, sets, reps, and duration of exercises, and track distance travelled.
+The user will be able to add expenses and deposits to their budget with or without a connection.
+When entering transactions offline, they will populate the total when brought back online.